Search

 Business trips that are not permitted under the ESTA framework or that extend over a longer period of time generally require an employment visa.
 The same applies to “remote work” from the US for a foreign employer.
 Work physically performed in the USA requires US work authorization.
 The application process for US employment visas was already very paper-intensive and sometimes lengthy, and now it has only worsened.
 We have observed the following recently – particularly as a result of the new EOs:

-Anyone who has traveled to certain countries in the past can be questioned about their connections to these countries, including as part of an ESTA entry.
-These countries include Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria, Yemen and Cuba.
-In most cases, people who have traveled to these countries are not eligible for ESTA and must apply for a visa at a US consulate.
+Further, anyone who has previously traveled to any of the above-named countries, irrespective of their nationality, can be questioned about their connections to these countries, including as part of an ESTA entry.
+Specifically, prior travel to Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria, Yemen and Cuba renders most travelers ineligible for ESTA and must apply for a visa at a US consulate.

 Employers should also bear this in mind when their employees are in the USA: The Fraud Investigations and National Security Division (FDNS) of the Department of Homeland Security has stepped up its activities.
 One of the main tasks of the FDNS is to carry out random on-site visits to ensure that employers and their foreign employees, whether temporary or permanent, are complying with the conditions of their respective residence status.
 As a rule, officials come to the reception of the employer’s main address and ask for an interview with the foreign employee and the direct manager.
 The workplace and the foreign employee’s ID are usually inspected.
 In addition, foreign employees must answer questions about their role in the United States.
 These inspections are routine and participation is mandatory.